-For U.S. federal income tax purposes, the purchase by U.S. Holders and Non-U.S. Holders of common stock and warrants combined as a unit under this prospectus will be treated as the purchase of two components: a component consisting of one share and a component consisting of one, or a portion of one, warrant.
-The purchase price for each unit will be allocated between these two components in proportion to their relative fair market values at the time the unit is purchased.
-This allocation of the purchase price for each unit will establish the holder's initial tax basis for U.S. federal income tax purposes in the share and one, or part of one, warrant that comprise each unit.
+For U.S. federal income tax purposes, the purchase by U.S. Holders or Non-U.S. Holders of a common stock unit comprised of a share of common stock and two warrants under this prospectus supplement (a "unit") will be treated as the purchase of three components: a component consisting of one share of common stock, a component consisting of one Series A warrant and a component consisting of one Series B warrant.
+The purchase price for each unit will be allocated between these three components in proportion to their relative fair market values at the time the unit is purchased.
+This allocation of the purchase price for each unit will establish the holder's initial tax basis for U.S. federal income tax purposes in the share of common stock and the warrants that comprise each unit.

-For this purpose, we will allocate part of the purchase price for the unit to the share and part of the purchase price for each unit to the warrant, or part of a warrant, which comprises a unit.
+For this purpose, we will allocate part of the purchase price for each unit to the share of common stock and part of the purchase price for each unit to each of the warrants which comprises a unit.
 This allocation will be based upon our determination of the relative values of the warrants and of our common stock, which we will complete following the closing of the offering.
 This allocation is binding on you unless you explicitly disclose in a statement attached to your timely filed U.S. federal income tax return for the tax year that includes your acquisition date of the unit that your allocation of the purchase price is different than our allocation.
 However, the IRS will not be bound by our allocation of the purchase price for such units, and therefore, the IRS or a U.S. court may not respect our allocation.
 Each holder should consult its own tax advisor regarding the allocation of the purchase price for the units.